A Light For Zimbabwe

 Facts: According to the World Health Organization, life expectancy in Zimbabwe is 45 for women and 46 for men.
 60% of the worlds 40 million people with HIV/AIDS and 2/3 of the worlds AIDS related deaths are in Sub-Saharan Africa.
 In Zimbabwe, this means that 1.3 million are affected in a population of 11,600,000.
 Despite the fact that the overall incidence of HIV/ AIDS is declining due to increased awareness of cause, treatment and prevention, 34% of sexually active adults are HIV positive.
 One third of today's 15 year olds will die from this preventable disease.

 Prevention: Education about transmission and prevention has increased at Hospitals, Clinics, Schools and Churches.
 Early Diagnosis, treatment and lifetime compliance with medication regimes is encouraged.
 Anti-retrovirals are now available at designated sites along with lab monitoring to measure effectiveness of treatment.
-Mt Selinda and Chikore Hospitals offer clinics in VCT: Voluntary Counseling and Testing, PPTCT: Prevention of Parent to Child Transmission and OI: Opportunistic Infections.
+Mt Selinda and Chikore Hospitals now offer HIV/AIDS clinics.
+Early treatment and diagnosis can mean the difference between life and death.

 Malaria is curable if treated promptly.
 Left untreated, it progresses to the brain causing convulsions, delerium , coma and death.
 There is research at the international level to develop drugs that will be more widely available.